Over 60? How to Use Smartphone Apps to Lose Weight and Track Fitness

 7 Minute Workout

-The 7 Minute Workout app, created by Johnson & Johnson, is a fast and easy way to get a workout in.
+The 7 Minute Workout app is a fast and easy way to get a workout in.

-The app is backed by science and has helped people all over the world get the most out of their short workout.
+The app is backed by science, with high user reviews, and has helped people all over the world get the most out of their short workout.

 It feels like you have a personal trainer as you watch how to do each movement on your screen.
 There’s also a timer that shows you how far along you are.
-The app also features Smart Workout, which gauges your fitness and motivation level and recommends different workout programs along with intensity increases.
+And with 3D interactive guides, you’ll never have to wonder if you’re doing an exercise correctly again.

 Age is no barrier – we all have 7 minutes to devote to our health!